 Full color generation with Fano-type resonant HfO2 nanopillars designed by a deep-learning approach

-In contrast to lossy plasmonic metasurfaces (MSs), wideband dielectric MSs comprising of subwavelength nanostructures supporting Mie resonances are of great interest in the visible wavelength range.
-Here, for the first time to our knowledge, we experimentally demonstrate a reflective MS consisting of a square-lattice array of Hafnia (HfO2) nanopillars to generate a wide color gamut.
+In contrast to lossy plasmonic metasurfaces (MSs), wideband dielectric MSs comprising subwavelength nanostructures supporting Mie resonances are of great interest in the visible wavelength range.
+Here, for the first time to our knowledge, we experimentally demonstrate a reflective MS consisting of a square-lattice array of hafnia (HfO2) nanopillars to generate a wide color gamut.
 To design and optimize these MSs, we use a deep-learning algorithm based on a dimensionality reduction technique.
 Good agreement is observed between simulation and experimental results in yielding vivid and high-quality colors.
 We envision that these structures not only empower the high-resolution digital displays and sensitive colorimetric biosensors but also can be applied to on-demand applications of beaming in a wide wavelength range down to deep ultraviolet.